roknicmilos/memewars-api/README.md

 2. Start the app: `docker compose up`

    For older versions of Docker Compose use: `docker-compose up`

+## Making changes

+When making changes to the project codebase, make sure to use `pre-commit` file when creating a new commit in order to run all tests and checks that keeps the code clean, readable, testable, extensible, maintainable, secure, usable, etc.

+1. Copy `pre-commit` file into `.git/hooks/` directory
+2. Make it executable with `chmod +x .git/hooks/pre-commit`

+Now, if you try to commit new changes (with `git commit ...` command), the `pre-commit` hook will run first, and the commit will only be created if all tests and checks from the `pre-commit` hook pass.

 ## Tests and linting